-Exercise can improve the health and wellbeing of cancer patientsJanuary 31st, 2012 in Cancer
+Exercise can improve the health and wellbeing of cancer patientsJanuary 31, 2012 in Medicine & Health / Cancer

 Exercise can improve the health of cancer patients who have completed their main cancer-related treatment finds a study published in the British Medical Journal.

 Previous research found that cancer patients expect to resume daily activities having completed their main cancer-related treatment and yet often find that they suffer from increased fatigue, decreased physical activity and a reduction in quality of life.

 But studies have found that many health factors, including quality of life, can be improved through partaking in physical activity.

 Researchers from the University of Hong Kong analysed the results of 34 trials that assessed the effects of physical activity among adult cancer patients.
 Each study included an average of 93 patients who had suffered from either breast, prostate, gynaecologic, colorectal, gastric or lung cancer.